Guide to the Best Organic Fertilizers

 So any fertilizers should not only have the major nutrients – Nitrogen, Phosphorous and Potassium, but micro and trace nutrients as well.
 The key is to have these nutrients available when the plant needs it.

-The best organic fertilizers feed our soil microbes that are the “plant helpers” that go out and find nutrients and water for the plants.
+When we select the best organic fertilizers, they feed our soil microbes that are the “plant helpers” that go out and find nutrients and water for the plants.

 You may not have heard of this concept before, but there is a whole Soil Food Web that lies beneath our feet and in our soils that is responsible for long-term plant health.

-When we feed our soil microorganisms we provide the “Probiotics for Plants” that help the plants produce more, be resilient to diseases, and stay healthy throughout the growing season
+When we feed our soil microorganisms we provide the “Probiotics for Plants” that help the plants produce more, be resilient to diseases, and stay healthy throughout the growing season.
+Mycorrhizal fungi is one of the key micro-organisms that you can add to your garden.

 - Increases Plant Yields